Banu Thabit

 The Banu Thabit or Banu 'Ammar were a Berber dynasty that ruled Tripoli in present-day Libya during the 14th century.
 Their rule began with Thabit ibn 'Ammar, who took control of the city from the Hafsids of Tunis.
-His successors ruled nominally on behalf of the Hafsids but were mostly autonmous.
+His successors ruled nominally on behalf of the Hafsids but were mostly autonomous.
 Their rule was interrupted by the Genoese capture of Tripoli in 1354–1355, but they were able to retake the city in 1369–1370.
 Their rule definitely ended with the Hafsid reconquest of the city in 1401.

 History

 After the collapse of Almohad rule in the Maghreb during the early 13th century, Tripoli came under the authority of the Hafsids of Tunis.
 Thabit ibn 'Ammar, a member of the Zakūğa tribe from the Huwwara tribal confederation, (Note: Historian Amar S. Baadj states that they were a local Arab family of Banu Sulaym origin.) took power in the city toward 1324.
 According to historian Jamil Abun-Nasr, he took power following a rebellion in the city that expelled the Hafsid prince, Ibn Abi 'Umran, whom the Hafsid caliph Abu Yahya Abu Bakr II had appointed there as governor.
 According to historian Dominique Valérian, Thabit came to power with the assassination of Sa'id ibn Ṭahir al-Mazughi, the city's previous ruler.
 Thabit was murdered six months later by Sa'id's son, Ahmad, before the latter was assassinated in turn by the Banu Thabit family, in revenge for Thabit's murder.

 Thabit's son, Muhammad, was then given command of the city by the local population in 1326–1327.
 He governed the city nominally on behalf of the Hafsids, but ruled with a degree of independence that meant the city was effectively independent of Tunis.
 The commercial prosperity of Tripoli along with Hafsid weakness at this time, made this autonomy possible.